See also Clipper

 999 MyNewDocument.wpd

-The current document is not affected since the
+The current document is not affected since the macro simply copies

 storage folder.

-message will pop up to alert the user to this situation, but it is
+it will be replaced.
+An optional message will pop up to alert the user

-better to move or rename these files before using the macro again.)
+before using the macro again.)

-The position of the file's number—before or
+The position of the file's number — before or after the root filename —

-beginning number, etc. (see below).
+etc. (see below).

-[If you just need to clip parts of any open
+If you just need to clip parts of any open

-document into a separate on screen document, see Clipper.]
+document into a separate on-screen document, see Clipper.

 Instructions